djrochford/fsa/README.md

   * the input regex string contains a character not in the alphabet, and not one of the above veboten characters,
   * the input regex contain a binary operator followed by an operator, or
   * the input regex does not have properly matching parentheses.

+### FST
+A finite-state transducer class.
+Takes two parameters: a transition function, and a start state, in that order.

+The transition function should be specified as a dictionary with tuple keys and values.
+These keys implicitly define the fst's state-set and input alphabet; the first elements of the tuples represent the fst's states, and the second elements are the symbols in the alphabet.

+Similarly, the values should be tuples with the first element a state, the second member a symbol in the output alphabet, and the output alphabet (though not the state set) is implicitly defined by these values.

+The fst expects the symbols of both alphabets to be one character strings.
+States can be anything hashable.
+(Note that, for reasons of hashability, you'll need to use frozensets, rather than sets, if you want to have sets as states.)

+The class will raise a ValueError exception on instantiation if any of the following are true:
+ * the start state is not a member of the set of states inferred from the transition function;
+ * a member of the input alphabet inferred from the transition function is not a one-character string;
+ * a member of the output alphabet inferred from the transition function is not a one-character string;
+ * the states in the range of the transition function are not members of the state-set inferred from the domain of the transition function;
+ * the transition function is missing cases -- i.e., it is not the case that every pair of a state and a symbol in the input alphabet is in the domain of the transition function.
+The exception message will specify which of these five conditions things triggered the exception, and which states/symbols are the source of the problem.

+#### Properties
+An FST instance has the following properties:
+ 1. `transition_function`: the FST's transition function, specified as a dictionary.
+Equal to the dictionary you passed in on instantiation.
+ 2. `states`: the set of the FST's states;
+ 3. `start_state`: the FST's start state;
+ 4. `input_alphabet`: the alphabet of the language the FST accepts as input;
+ 5. `output_alphabet`: the alphabet of the language the FST outputs.
+Each of the above are accessible using a `get` method, of the form `get_[PROPERTY]`.
+For example `my_fst.get_transition_function()` returns a copy of my_fst's transition function.

+#### Mehods

+ * `process`: Takes a string as input, and returns a string as output.
+Specifically, it returns the string that the given FST returns, when given the first string as input.